oracc/nammu/README.md

 #### Validation with pyORACC
 Validation against the ORACC server requires the user to have Internet access.
-Since this is not always the case, the UCL RSDG is also developing an ATF parsing tool to provide with offline initial ATF validation.
+Since this is not always the case, the UCL RSDG is also developing an ATF parsing tool to provide offline initial ATF validation.
 This tool is called pyORACC and you can find more information about it [here](https://github.com/oracc/pyoracc).